Why Winter Is the Best Time to Plan a Garden Redesign

 Seeing Your Garden with Fresh Eyes

-With leaves down and borders dormant, winter strips away the summer distractions and reveals the garden's true structure.
+With leaves down and borders dormant, winter strips away the summer distractions and reveals the garden’s true structure, making it far easier to see where winter-interest planting could add colour, scent, and form.
 Walk outside or look from your windows on a clear day and you will spot issues that lush growth usually hides.
 Drainage problems, awkward empty corners, fences that need replacing, or areas that receive little light even at midday all become obvious.
+Use this quieter season to note less visible constraints too, such as where water sits after heavy rain, which spots feel exposed to cold winds, and how winter shade from buildings or evergreen trees affects different areas of the garden.

 These honest observations form the foundation of any successful redesign.
-Take photographs from every angle now.
-They capture the underlying layout far better than summer images and make it easier to plan changes that address real problems rather than just adding more plants.
+Take photographs from every angle now, both close-up and from key viewpoints indoors.
+They capture the underlying layout far better than summer images and make it easier to plan changes that respond to real conditions rather than simply adding more plants.

 Preparing a Strong Brief